reggiegg/GRTEAMWORK/README.txt

 Question 3: What's something cool, interesting, frustrating, or tangentially relevant that this assignment made you think about?

-We thought about how to create closures in a stack based language such as forth.
+1. We thought about how to create closures in a stack-based language such as Forth.
 How would we implement that?
-Is there even an equivalent to lazy-evals?
+Is there even an equivalent to lazy-evals that is possible in this type of language?

-If you say strict over and over it loses all meaning.
+2. If you say strict over and over it loses all meaning.
 Strict.
 Striiiicct.
 Strict.
 Strict.